petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-visualization-modes.md

 Once you start editing a field, you can change the label and localize it (1).

-To localize the label,

-1. Click the flag icon next to the Label field and choose a Language.
+1. Click the *flag icon* next to the Label field and choose a *language*.

 1. Enter the translated text in the Label field (2).

    The translated text is saved automatically.

-   The localization status label next to the flag changes to `Translated` to indicate that the localization was successful.
+   The localization status label next to the flag changes to `Translated` to indicate that localization was successful.

    ![The localization status label next to the flag changes to `Translated` to indicate that the localization was successful.](./data-set-view-visualization-modes/images/04.png)